salwao2/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+What worked - Ultimately, I got my Resale Shop to work perfectly with no errors and all the intended methods (buy, sell, print inventory and details, refurbish).
+I am proud that I got it to function and execute exactly what I wanted and how I wanted it to appear with no error messages or crashing.

+What didn't work = Despite my Resale Shop working now, I struggled to get it to this place.
+I was quite lost while working on this assignment and spent a lot of time staring at my code for hours trying to figure out what was wrong.
+I think next time I start and assingment I will ask for help sooner when I'm stuck instead of wasting time staring at the code praying that it will magically work.

+Advice - I would advise students to go to office hours and to TA hours to get help.
+Doing this really helped me.
+I went to office hours twice and TA hours once and I got a lot of support in not only completeing this assignment, but also understanding where I went wrong and why the correct code makes sense.
+I would also advise at least looking at the assingment the first day it's assigned and seeing what the task is.
+I think I waited a day or two before starting the assignment and realized I had a lot ahead of me.
+I think especially since assignment 1 was quite easy, I did not expect A2 to take me so long to complete.
+I would also advise that the first day you look at the assignment to try writing some pseudo-code.
+I didn't write pseudo-code my first time around, but I plan to do so for the next assignment.
+I can see this being useful in understading what it is you even want the code to do.